GoobyCorp/Xbox-360-Crypto/README.md

 A script that can generate valid CPU keys.

 ### [assembler.py](assembler.py)
-An interactive script that assembles PPC ASM to bytes in realtime
+An interactive script that assembles PPC ASM to bytes in realtime.

 ### [patch_build_task.py](patch_build_task.py)
 This script runs three scripts for building a zero fuse image: